 The secondary ratio is disclosed for the convenience of fixed income investors and the rating agencies that serve them and is more comparable to the ratios disclosed by all issuers of fixed income securities.
-The secondary ratio removes interest credited to guaranteed investment contract (GIC) policyholders and guaranteed investment agreement (GIA) contractholders from total fixed charges.
-Such expenses are also removed from income before income taxes, minority interest, cumulative effect of an accounting change and fixed charges used in this calculation.
-GICs and GIAs are entered into by AIG's insurance subsidiaries, principally SunAmerica Life Insurance Company and AIG Financial Products Corp. and its subsidiaries, respectively.
+The secondary ratio removes interest credited to guaranteed investment contract (GIC) policyholders and guaranteed investment agreement (GIA) contractholders.
+Such expenses are also removed from income before income taxes, minority interest and cumulative effect of an accounting change used in this calculation.
+GICs and GIAs are entered into by AIG's insurance subsidiaries, principally Sun America Life Insurance Company and AIG Financial Products Corp. and its subsidiaries, respectively.
 The proceeds from GICs and GIAs are invested in a diversified portfolio of securities, primarily investment grade bonds.
 The assets acquired yield rates greater than the rates on the related policyholders obligation or agreement, with the intent of earning operating income from the spread.